DV

 What is the difference between IXUS and VEA?

-IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with an index strategy, while VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international approach.
-They are issued by BlackRock and Vanguard respectively.
+IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with an index approach, while VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both IXUS and VEA?